Tephra Analysis Unit

 Other than the reliable identification of source volcanoes, the TAU can routinely measure concentrations of volatile elements F, Cl and S for studies of degassing and environmental impacts of eruptions.

 The TAU has actively engaged in the development of improved methods for the microanalysis and preparation of tephras since the 1990s.
-Recent developments include analytical protocols for analysis of crypto-tephras with beam diameters as low as 3 microns without sodium loss, and preparation of crypto-tephras with grain sizes below 50 microns.
+More recent developments include analytical protocols for analysis of crypto-tephras with beam diameters as low as 3 microns without sodium loss (Hayward 2012), and preparation of crypto-tephras with grain sizes below 50 microns (Hall and Hayward, 2015).